 A cookie is a simple text file that is stored on your computer or mobile device by a website's server and only that server will be able to retrieve or read the contents of that cookie.
 Cookies allow websites to remember user preferences, choices and selections, such as what's in your shopping basket.
 Durham University Alumni Online Community also make use of the Google Analytics service to understand how you navigate around our site.

-Alumni: Links to other websites
+Alumni and Supporters: Links to other websites

 This privacy notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.

-Alumni: Changes to this privacy notice
+Alumni and Supporters: Changes to this privacy notice

-Alumni: Further information about this privacy notice
+Alumni and Supporters: Further information about this privacy notice

 If you have any questions which you feel have not been covered by this Privacy Notice, please do not hesitate to email us or write to: